Hayato-80/SOFAR_PROJECT/README.md

 # SOFAR_PROJECT
-This is ROS2 packages for SOFAR project
+This is ROS2 packages for SOFAR project.